How do I join the club?

 Fins, Kick Boards and Pull Buoys

 Water bottles are essential to have at all events and training sessions.
-We do not have any official ESC water bottles nor are any listed in our Club Shop.
+We do not have any official ESC water bottles.
 Any bottles are absolutely fine as long as each swimmers has a water bottle at every session/event.
 Swimmers should not bring energy drinks to sessions.

 T-Shirts / Hoodies / Bags